 Table 1 lists the datasets that were used in the construction of the modelled horizons.
-Not all input data available was used in the modelling process, for example a subset of borehole data was excluded.
-This is due to inconsistencies resulting from the complexity of the rockhead surface used in the 1:10 000 scale bedrock map compared to the modelled surface used here, and to new borehole data interpreted since the 1:10 000 scale bedrock map was updated.
+Not all input data available was used in the modelling process.
+For example, a subset of borehole data was excluded outside of the modelled subcrop extent.
+Inconsistencies were caused by new borehole data available since the 1:10,000 scale map and where the complexity of the mapped rockhead surface was not reflected in the modelled grid resolution.